wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/elastic_server_deb.rst

 Kibana
 ------

 Kibana is a flexible and intuitive web interface for mining and visualizing the events and archives stored in Elasticsearch.
-Find more info at `Kibana <https://www.elastic.co/products/kibana>`_.
+Find more information at `Kibana <https://www.elastic.co/products/kibana>`_.

 1. Install the Kibana package: